nhantrichuyenanh/win-11-ofb/README.md

 ```
 Get-NetAdapterBinding -Name "Bluetooth Network Connection" | Where-Object DisplayName -Match "Internet Protocol"
 ```
-  - **Sound**: `Win + R → mmsys.cpl`
-     - Communications → When Windows detects communications activities: Do nothing
-     - Playback → select the speaker your PC is using as output → Properties:
-     	- Spatial sound → Windows Sonic for Headphones
-      - If there's Enhancements, select Bass Boost, Virtual Surround, Loudness Equalization.
-      - If not: `Win + R → devmgmt.msc` → Sound, video and game controllers → right click the speaker your PC is using as output → Disable device → Update driver → Browse my computer for drivers → Let me pick from a list of available drivers on my computer → uncheck Show compatible hardware → Manufacturer: Microsoft → in Model select High Definition Audio Device Version the latest date → Yes → Close → Reboot
-  - **Power Options**: `Win + R → control.exe powercfg.cpl,,3`

 - **Device Manager**: `Win + R → devmgmt.msc`
   - Audio inputs and outputs: disable the ones you don't use